swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 Also,
 they have [hired Dr. François Michonneau](http://www.datacarpentry.org/blog/curriculum-dev-scaling/) to lead curriculum development efforts.

 This all are very exciting news.
-And we even didn't finished February.
+And February isn't over yet.

 ## Windows Installer